 The tower stands on the 318 m high Petrin Hill above Prague's old town.
 The tower itself is a 61 m high replica of the Eiffel Tower in Paris.
 After 299 stairs, you have reached the top of the tower with its Instagrammable view of Prague.
 The Petrin funicular travels up the hill in two stations.
 At the middle station, the restaurant Nebozízek with a great view and mediocre food.
 The Petrin Tower and the Prague Planetarium are located 200 m from the terminus of the cable car.

 Last but not least, you can visit the Clementinum.
 The Czech National Library is part of the former Jesuit College.
-For college also belongs the magnificent Baroque church of St. Clement and the oldest Mozart Memorial in the world.
+For college also belongs to the magnificent Baroque church of St. Clement and the oldest Mozart Memorial in the world.